SoftwareAG/c8y-docs/content/get-familiar-with-the-ui/user-settings.md

 <td style="text-align:left">Logs you out from your {{< product-c8y-iot >}} account. </td>
 </tr>
 <tr>
-<td style="text-align:left">Activate support</td>
+<td style="text-align:left">Activate support access</td>
 <td style="text-align:left">Allows support users to access your account.<br>
 <br>
 Note that this option is only available if support user access is not set globally for subtenant users in the {{< management-tenant >}}, for details see <a href="/enterprise-tenant/support-user-access/" class="no-ajaxy">Support user access</a>.
-After the support user access has been activated, the menu item switches to <strong>Deactivate support</strong>.
+After the support user access has been activated, the menu item switches to <strong>Deactivate support access</strong>.
 If your support request has been resolved but the duration for the support user access is not expired (24 hours by default) you can actively disable an active support user request here.</td>
 </tbody>
 </table>